IPsec Tunnelling Guide

 IPsec concepts

-• Initiator and Responder: The VPN initiator is the peer that is responsible for initiating the tunnel establishment by contacting the other peer - the responder.
-In Figure 1 we have assumed that Alice is the responder and Bob is the initiator.
-A switch configured as a VPN gateway is able to act both as responder (default) and as initiator.
+Initiator and responder: The VPN initiator is the peer that is responsible for establishing the tunnel by contacting the other peer - the responder.
+In Figure 1 we assume that Alice is the responder and Bob is the initiator.
+A switch configured as a VPN gateway can act both as a responder (default) and as an initiator.

-• Local and Remote Subnet: Each peer will define policies that describe which traffic should be allowed to pass through the established tunnel.
-Each peer will define the local and remote subnet, and all traffic between these subnets is sent securely through the tunnel.
-The policies work both ways, i.e. only traffic matching an inbound policy will be allowed after decryption.
+Local and remote subnet: Each peer defines policies that describe which traffic is allowed to pass through the established tunnel.
+Each peer defines a local and a remote subnet, and all traffic between these subnets is sent securely through the tunnel.
+The policies work both ways, i.e. only traffic matching an inbound policy is allowed after decryption.

-• IDs: IKE identities of both peers are used with authentication round.
+IDs: IKE identities of both peers are used during the authentication round.

-• Pre-Shared-Key Authentication: A pre-shared-key (PSK) is a shared secret that both peers know before establishing a secure connection.
-It is an easy-to-deploy option but requires strong secrets, i.e., chosen randomly with sufficient entropy.
-Care should be take to protect the secret from leaking so that nobody can impersonate a gateway.
+Pre-shared-key authentication: A pre-shared key (PSK) is a shared secret that both peers know before establishing a secure connection.
+It is an easy-to-deploy option but requires strong secrets, i.e. chosen randomly with sufficient entropy (>256 bits).
+Care should be taken to protect the secret from leaking so that nobody can impersonate a gateway.

 IPsec Protocol

-IPsec is divided into two phases where you can think of the handshake taking place in phase 1 and secure data transmission happens in phase 2.
+IPsec is divided into two phases.
+You can think of the handshake taking place in phase 1 and secure data transmission happening in phase 2.

 More specifically: